jo/worker-generate-thumbnails/README.md

     {
       "_id": "worker-config/generate-thumbnails",
       "_rev": "9-a653b27246b01cf9204fa9f5dee7cc64",
+      "last_update_seq": 103,
       "size": "135x135"
     }

 You can update the config live so that all future processings will take the new configuration.
+The worker stores its last update seq here and can resume at the point it stopped.

 _size_ is a expression for imagemagick, so you can do eg. 120x120!, 120x and so on.